nigelpjames/voronred300b/README.md

 ## Change Log

+* Added ERCF support and updated PRINT_START/END/PAUSE/CANCEL macros to suit.
+Also implemented ERCF=0|1 slicer argument to allow control over ERCF without needing to faff with slicer arguments or split PRINT_START between klipper and slicer.
+When ERCF=1 (enabled) PRINT_START now checks if the default tool is loaded before waiting for the bed to reach temp or QGL/Mesh/auto-Z.
 * Added FCOB 24v 480 LED's/metre PWM chamber LEDs (10W per metre)
 * Fixed issue with mymakeklipper.sh mcu config overrides for compiling and installing raspberry pi and Spider MCU's
 * Added myrestoregit.sh helper script to automate restoration of klipper_config repository and moonraker database from GIT backup